AnoukSmet/Brain-Quizzers/README.md

 ### Score Tracker

+#### User story: As a user, I would like to track my score during the game.

 * **Plan**
 The plan was to implement a field above the question, displaying the current score of the user which increases when the user selects correct answer.
 Final result should be displayed on the end screen after completing the game.